frydlewicz/frydBox/README.md

-# frydBox 1.0.2
+# frydBox 1.0.3
-Plugin for jQuery library being a free and lightweight alternative for Lightbox or Fancybox.
-Compatible with jQuery since version 1.2.0 and 99% browsers, mobile friendly.
+Plugin for jQuery library being a free and lightweight (~9kB) alternative for Lightbox or Fancybox.
+Compatible with jQuery since version 1.7 and 99% browsers, mobile friendly.
 Embedded lazy loading.
-You can specify prefix of the class, background opacity, modal size, border radius and other parameters.
+You can specify prefix of the class, background opacity, modal size, border radius, navigation images and other parameters; frydBox doesn't include any external CSS file.
 It's free also in commercial use.
+Since version 1.0.3 you have access to callback functions.

 ## Installation
 Include it after jQuery script: